BrunoPB/PokedexApp/README.md

 # PokedexApp
-Simple Pokedex Application to study databases connection and http request response.
+Simple Pokedex Application to study databases connection and http request.

 Using: MySQL, Java, Maven, Spark, Angular

-Starting at June, 24, 2021
+Starting at June, 24, 2021.

-Ended at July 17, 2021
+Ended at July 17, 2021.

 Steps to install the app: